September 14, 2024

 The Search for the Apocalyptic Orgasm in “The Time of Her Time”

-The story’s climax occurs when Sergius, after a series of encounters, is finally confronted with Denise’s unexpected resistance and emotional depth, challenging his previously unshakable confidence.
+The story’s climax occurs when Sergius, after a series of encounters, is finally confronted with Denise’s unexpected resistance and sexual insights, challenging his previously unshakable confidence.
 Mailer’s concept of the apocalyptic orgasm in this story is tied to his belief in the orgasm as a moment of radical transformation—a physical and emotional event that has the potential to break through layers of repression, societal constraints, and the fear of death.
 For Sergius, the orgasm becomes a battlefield where power, identity, and existential freedom are contested.
 Whereas Sergius positions himself as the matador is this bullfight, it’s Denise who ultimately makes him the bull.

 Mailer intertwines the apocalyptic orgasm and jouissance in “The Time of Her Time” to depict a relationship dynamic that is both erotically charged and existentially fraught.
 The apocalyptic orgasm represents the moment of total immersion and surrender that Sergius strives for, while jouissance captures the complex, sometimes contradictory nature of this pursuit—its mixture of pleasure, pain, liberation, and loss of control.